ANDY SHAB

 Ivan Zubarev, Leonid Tskhe.
 OhNe (2024)

 Sergey Bratkov.
-East minus West = (2024)
+East minus West.
+Kunstmuseum Magdeburg (2024)

 Evgeny Muzalevsky.
 Danke für deine Aufmerksamkeit (2024)